 Rigorous clinical research requires an intervention that can be reliably replicated in independent research.
 Hence, at this stage the intervention is more fully developed, refined, and/or standardized for research purposes.
 This may require determining the appropriate dose, frequency, or duration of the intervention; an optimal method of intervention delivery (e.g., in person, online, etc.); the appropriate participant population; and the outcomes and measurement tools that will be used in subsequent, more definitive studies to assess those outcomes.
 An intervention manual is developed and refined so that the intervention can be delivered consistently to all research participants.
 The intervention refinement is often done in an iterative process with the third stage of pilot testing the intervention.

 This stage involves pilot testing in a patient population likely to be involved in subsequent studies.
 This is where the feasibility and acceptability of the intervention can be assessed to determine whether participants can/will adhere to the protocol (attend all visits, perform or tolerate the intervention, complete study measures, etc.).
 Recruitment and retention methods are tested to demonstrate that the enrollment criteria identify the appropriate patient population and exclude those that cannot safely (or appropriately) participate in the study.
 This sometimes identifies a need to go back to stage 2 to further refine the intervention protocol, recruitment/retention methods, enrollment criteria, or study measures.
 The culmination of this stage is a pilot study to determine whether a subsequent larger study of the fully refined intervention can be successfully implemented, and provide robust and clinically useful evidence regarding efficacy and safety.
-Although this pilot is usually not sufficiently powered to determine statistical significance of efficacy, it should provide reliable estimates of effect size that are needed to design efficacy studies.

 The fourth stage is the typical efficacy trial to test the clinical benefit of an intervention when delivered in a setting optimized to detect an effect (best-trained providers, specific enrollment criteria, extensive followup, precise study protocol, etc.).
 Trials are fully powered to detect significant differences in outcome compared to a clinically relevant control group, and therefore usually include a large number of participants.
 The selection of the appropriate comparison group requires careful thought by the investigators.
 Each option for the comparison group slightly changes the research hypothesis of the trial and may have a profound impact on the number of participants needed.
 For example, a time and attention comparison group in the same frequency and duration as the study intervention will provide a “control” intervention, thus the hypothesis will assess whether the specific intervention has benefit beyond the attention paid to the participants.
 In contrast, an active comparison group that is known to have benefit could be used to determine if the new study intervention is as good as or better than the active control.
 In this case, the trial is a non-inferiority design and will usually require many more participants than a time and attention control.